 The title was no. 1 for Sydney’s Hayden Orpheum Picture Palace, the first time in nearly 10 weeks that a film has beaten Robert Connolly’s The Dry, reports GM Alex Temesvari.

-Overall the top 20 titles amassed $5.8 million, or 3 per cent up on the previous.
+Overall the top 20 titles amassed $5.8 million, or 3 per cent up on the previous, according to Numero.
 In Victoria, South Australia, Tasmania and the ACT, today is a public holiday, so cinemas in those states are hoping for further turnout as audiences enjoy a long weekend.

 Behind Raya and Chaos Walking was Warner Bros.’
 The Little Things, which picked up $630,467 in its third frame, advancing to $4 million.
 Australia is the second highest grossing market for the Denzel Washington, Rami Malek and Jared Leto crime drama, second only to North America.